December 01, 2025

 Autoclaves for Medical Waste: A Safe and Effective Approach to Waste Processing

-Healthcare organizations generate millions of tons of medical waste every year in Canada.
+The health care industry creates a lot of waste.
+According to the Canadian Medical Association Journal, a report on 110 Canadian hospitals found that they generated almost 87,000 tons of waste annually.
 A portion of this waste is considered biomedical or infectious, and must be treated before being sent to a landfill or waste-to-energy facility.
 There are several different medical waste treatment approaches depending on the type of material being generated.
 The most common method of treatment, autoclaving, is a safe and effective way to protect communities and the environment.

 What Is an Autoclave?

 Autoclaves have a variety of uses depending on the type of business.
-In the healthcare industry, an autoclave is a machine that uses high pressure steam for a very specific period of time and temperature to kill pathogens, such as bacteria or viruses.
-This process disinfects the waste prior to final disposal.
+In the healthcare industry, an autoclave uses high-pressure steam at controlled temperature and duration to kill pathogens, such as bacteria or viruses.
+This process renders the waste non-infectious prior to final disposal.

 What Is an Autoclave Used for in Healthcare?